Yet, the fun processes involved in creative work are often the aspects that cause it to be regarded as trivial.

 The Joy of Cooking is one of the United States’s most published cookbooks.

-Well, this Game Changer is about The Joy of Editing.
+Well, this Game Changer is about The Joy of Content Editing.

 Although I’ve lightened up my previously harsh view of grammar checkers, we still have a problem.